 Remedy: Watch your lawn closely – look for crawling and munching insects and for grass blades that look eaten.
 Also watch for birds and wasps feeding on these pests in your lawn.

 Fungal Diseases: Brown patch and other fungal diseases thrive in moist conditions, most often in midsummer (when nights and days are hot and humid) and spring (as snow melts).
 They may show up as circular or irregular brown spots, or you may notice a spotting or infected pattern on the blades or a generally dying/thinning out.

-Remedy: Increase air circulation and sunlight as much as you can, to make your lawn less inviting to fungus.
+Remedy: Increase air circulation and sunlight as much as you can to make your lawn less inviting to fungus.
 Note the size and shape of the damage as well as the frequency of watering, fertilizer, mowing habits, and sunlight in order to diagnose the disease correctly.
-Take a sample of the affected grass (blades, roots, and soil) to your local cooperative extension office for analysis.
+Take a sample of the brown spot on your lawn (blades, roots, and soil) to your local cooperative extension office for analysis.